roleoroleo/yi-hack-Allwinner/unbrick/README.md

 ## How to use

-1. Clone this repo on a linux machine.
+1. Clone this repo on a linux environment.
 2. Copy your home partition (mtdblock3.bin) in the folder corresponding to your model.
 3. Enter to the unbrick folder
    `cd unbrick`
-4. Run the build command with the desired option.

-   If you want to create an original unbrick partition:
+4. Run the build command to create the unbrick partition:

-   `./build.sh factory`

-   If you want to create a hacked partition:

-   `./build.sh hacked`

-   The last option allows you to run the hack after the unbrick (but you need to install the hack separately).
+   `./build.sh`

 5. You will find the file home_XXX.gz in the folder corresponding to your model.
 6. Unzip it in the root folder of your cam.
 7. Switch on the cam and wait for the cam to come online.

-To run this script correctly you have to comply some dependencies depending on your OS.
-For example if you are using a Debian distro, install:
-- mtd-utils
-- u-boot-tools

 ## DISCLAIMER
 **NOBODY BUT YOU IS RESPONSIBLE FOR ANY USE OR DAMAGE THIS SOFTWARE MAY CAUSE.
 THIS IS INTENDED FOR EDUCATIONAL PURPOSES ONLY.
 USE AT YOUR OWN RISK.**